blakefren/PasswordAsAService/README.md

 ## Getting Started

-Instructions to set up on your machine for testing.
-You can also follow the [Flask - getting started](http://flask.pocoo.org/docs/1.0/quickstart/) documentation.
+You can also follow the [Flask - getting started](http://flask.pocoo.org/docs/1.0/quickstart/) documentation for general Flask setup info.

 ### Prerequisites

-In addition to Python 3.6 or newer, you'll need the following libraries:
+In addition to Python 3.6 or newer, you'll need the following packages:

 ```
 flask
-json
-pytest (for unit testing)
+nose (for unit testing)
 ```

 ### Installing